 The 401(k) Match: Free Money You Can’t Ignore

-Would you walk away from $1,300 of free money each year? .
-Nearly 30% of employees do without realizing it, it the costliest unforced error in early career finance.
+Would you walk away from $1,300 of free money each year?
+Nearly 30% of employees do without realizing it is the costliest unforced error in early career finance.
 While Gen Z has successfully pushed for new benefits like mental health days, the fundamental, long-term financial perks remain the least understood and the most valuable.
 This lack of financial literacy means thousands of dollars in free retirement money is left on the table every payday.

 Employer Matching: The Greatest Instant ROI